-The manual process of "as-built" BIM creation is tedious, intensive, subjective, and requires skilled workers.
-In effect, manual modeling of simple primitives is timeexpensive, and modeling a historical building can be very difficult, and may require thousands of primitives.
+The process of "as-built" BIM is mainly a manual process that can be tedious, intensive and subjective.
+In effect, manual modeling of simple primitives is time-expensive, and modeling a historical building can be very difficult, and may require thousands of primitives.

-Automating or semi-automating the process can be very challenging for main reasons.
+Besides, automating the process is very challenging because for many reasons.
 First, digital models of buildings can be very complex and contains not linked components.
 Those kinds of components are known as clutter and cannot figure on the final BIM.
 Then, input data can be insufficient and resulting data can vary according to modeling details and users expectations.
-All those difficulties become more important when it comes to historical buildings.
+All those difficulties become more important in the case of historical buildings.
 In fact, historic buildings are very complex because they are characterized by a huge number of various shapes.

-Approaches can be classified into four main categories: heuristic approaches, approaches based on context, approaches based on prior knowledge and approaches based on ontologies.
+Current literature proposes automatic "as-built" BIM approaches that could be classified into four main categories: heuristic approaches, approaches based on context, approaches based on prior knowledge and approaches based on ontologies.